maitreverge/minishell_101/ressources/maitreverge/README.md

 ---------------------------------------------------------------------------------
 # LSTAT

-The `lstat` function is a standard C function that gets file status, similar to stat, but if the file is a symbolic link, lstat returns information about the link itself, not the file it refers to.
+The `lstat` function is a standard C function that gets file status, similar to `stat`, but if the file is a symbolic link, `lstat` returns information about the link itself, not the file it refers to.

-- ***Function Description***:: `lstat` gets the status of the file specified by path and fills in the buffer pointed to by buf.
-If the file is a symbolic link, lstat returns information about the link itself, not the file it refers to.
+- ***Function Description***:: `lstat` gets the status of the file specified by `path` and `fills` in the buffer pointed to by buf.
+If the file is a symbolic link, `lstat` returns information about the link itself, not the file it refers to.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int lstat(const char *restrict path, struct stat *restrict buf);`